LearnOnDemandSystems/docs/lod/aws-capabilities.md

-# Lab on Demand AWS Capabilities
+# Lab on Demand AWS API Capabilities

 Below is a list of **supported** and **planned** Amazon Web Services (AWS) APIs.
 Each service name is a link to the AWS API implementation documentation.
 Below the table is a brief description of each service name.